BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 **DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks!**

+## Contact
+Feel free to join our Discord community at https://discord.gg/BVWugph5XF for feedback and assistance.

+To actively support the project you can apply to become an **@Alpha Tester** on the Discord server to get access to early development builds of the software, provide feedback, and report bugs and crashes.

+If you are (or know someone) willing and able to support the software development (mostly c++, maybe some GUI stuff later on) side of the project feel free to contact **@BuzzteeBear** on the Discord server about ways to contribute.

+Donations to the project are very welcome and can be made at https://www.paypal.com/donate/?hosted_button_id=Q64DT2ADFCBU8

 ## Installation

-The following steps are necessary to deploy the API layer on your System:
+A proper Installer is planned for a future release.
+Until that is implemented, the following steps are necessary to deploy the API layer on your System:

 ### Extract archive